On the k-Independence Required by Linear Probing and Minwise Independence: Linear probing with -independence

 An interval with $m$ keys has $m^2/2-m/2$ collisions and the derivative is $m-1/2$.
 It follows that if we move a key from an interval with $m_1$ keys to one with $m_2\geq m_1$ keys, the number of collisions increases by more than $m_2-m_1$.
 Any distribution can be obtained from the above minimal distribution by moving keys from intervals with at most $\sqrt n$ keys to intervals with at least $\sqrt n$ keys, and each such move increases the number of collisions.

-A run of length $t\sqrt n$ implies that this many keys hash to an interval of this length.
-The run is contained in less than $t/2+2$ of our length $d=2\sqrt n$ intervals.
-In the process of creating a distribution with this run from the minimum distribution, we have to move at least $t\sqrt n-1.5\sqrt n(t/2+2)$ keys to intervals that have already been filled with at least $1.5\sqrt n$ keys.
-Keys are always moved from intervals with less than $\sqrt n$ keys, so each move gains at least $0.5\sqrt n$ collisions.
-Thus our total gain is at least
+A run of length $L$ implies that this many keys hash to an interval of this length.
+The run is contained in less than $L/((1+\eps)\sqrt n)+2$ of our length $t/\sqrt n=(1+\eps)\sqrt n$ intervals.
+In the process of creating a distribution with this run from the minimum distribution, we have to move at least $L-(\eps\sqrt n/2)(L/((1+\eps)\sqrt n)+2)$ keys to intervals that already have $\eps\sqrt n/2$ keys added, and each such move gains at least $\eps\sqrt n/2$ collisions.
+Thus our total gain in collisions is at least

-The total number of collisions with a run of length $t\sqrt n$ is therefore at least
+The total number of collisions $C$ with a run of length $L$ is therefore at least

-It follows that if the expected run length is bigger than $16\sqrt n$, then the expected number of collisions is bigger than $n^{3/2}/2$, contradicting that their expected number is only $n^{3/2}/2-n^{1/2}/2$.